danielgtaylor/aglio/README.md

 An [API Blueprint](http://apiblueprint.org/) renderer that supports multiple themes and outputs static HTML that can be served by any web host.
 API Blueprint is a Markdown-based document format that lets you write API descriptions and documentation in a simple and straightforward way.
 Currently supported is [API Blueprint format 1A](https://github.com/apiaryio/api-blueprint/blob/master/API%20Blueprint%20Specification.md).

+**Note**: This project is mature and stable, but I don't have much time for it anymore.
+If you would like to join as a maintainer then please reach out to my GitHub username at Gmail.
+Thanks!

 ## Features

  * Fast parsing thanks to [Protagonist](https://github.com/apiaryio/protagonist)